Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

-By Equation \ref{Kgamma} and Equation \ref{integmu0n}, we have that for any fixed $x_{\vec{0}} \in \mathds{X}_{n} $
+By Equation \eqref{Kgamma} and Equation \eqref{integmu0n}, we have that for any fixed $x_{\vec{0}} \in \mathds{X}_{n} $

-where the second equality occurs because the added terms either do not depend on the $n$ variables of $x_{\vec{1}}$ or the $n$ variables of $x_{\vec{2}}$ and the last one occurs because the Kronecker product of PD kernels is an PD kernel as well.
-This property is essentially a generalization (on the discrete case, the continuous is proved in Corollary \ref{integmarginkroeprodndimcor}) to several variables of Theorem $24$ in \cite{sejdinovic2013equivalence}, where it is proved the case $n=2$.
+where the second equality occurs because the added terms do not depend on all $n$ variables of $x_{\vec{1}}$ or on all $n$ variables of $x_{\vec{2}}$.
+The final equality holds because the Kronecker product of PD kernels is a PD kernel as well.
+This property is essentially a generalization (in the discrete case, the continuous case is proved in Corollary \ref{lastkronprod}) to several variables of Theorem 24 in \cite{Sejdinovic2013a}, which proves the case for $n=2$.